 Below are the two types of HRAs that can cover your employees’ health plan premiums:

 A group coverage HRA (GCHRA) can only pair with a traditional group health plan and can’t reimburse employees for premiums.
-But if you already have group coverage, a GCHRA is a great way to help your employees who participate in your plan pay for other out-of-pocket costs.
+But if you already have group health coverage, a GCHRA is a great way to help your employees who participate in your plan pay for other out-of-pocket costs.
 Plus, you can switch to a high deductible health plan (HDHP) to save money on premiums.
 You can then use a GCHRA to reimburse employees for their deductible costs.

 It may seem like health insurance premiums rise randomly.
 But once you understand why they increase, you can take control of your healthcare and finances.
 Whether you’re running a business or reviewing your individual coverage, knowing the key drivers can help you make better choices.